Board of Directors, 2016-2017

 She is currently in the ideas phase of the Paradis Project School Cooperative, an alternative community-cooperative school for grades 6-8 students.
 The curriculum is based in social entrepreneurship, which puts the school at the cutting edge of education.
 The Paradis Project’s innovative and inclusive approach to education is two fold: Firstly, its mission to be pioneers in growing social citizens, which is done by giving each cohort of students the opportunity to design and start a social business over the course of a 3-year program.
 And Secondly, it is a cooperative with many member groups – teachers, families, and community partners; each member holds an ownership stake in the school.

 Megan is thrilled to be a member of Scarborough Arts, a vibrant and dynamic community!

-JULIE WITT, Director
+JULIE WITT, Interim Board Chair

 Julie Witt is an arts manager and educator with over 15 years of experience in program development, delivery and assessment, cultural event planning, group facilitation, and volunteer management.
 Since 2001 she has studied, worked and volunteered in the Scarborough community, mostly at the University of Toronto Scarborough (UTSC), in a wide variety of roles particularly specializing in arts, cultural pluralism and diversity, student development and experiential education.
 She is currently the Programming Coordinator for ACM Connects (formerly, Arts & Events Programming), an initiative in the Department of Arts, Culture and Media at UTSC that presents artistic programming and facilitates student-initiated work, field placements and research projects relevant to building critical and creative connections primarily within the Eastern GTA.
 Julie’s educational background includes a Bachelor of Arts degree in Arts Management, and a Masters of Education in Community Development.